JCKE/CMPUT275_Project/a4_game/README.md

-tactics
+Tactics 2
 =======

-A tactics game battle system along the lines of Advance Wars or Fire Emblem.
+The original tactics game is a tactics game battle system along the lines of Advance Wars or Fire Emblem.
 Programmed Elliot Colp and Braedy Kuzma.

+Tactics 2 extends their original work to add an extra demension to the gameplay to include the Arduino and three other players.
+Tactics 2 is programmed by Jesse Emery and Steven Cherfan.

 Installing/Running
 ------------------